forwardemail/forwardemail.net/README.md

    sudo update-initramfs -c -k all
    ```

+   > **NOTE:** THE REST OF THIS STEP IS NOT MEANT TO BE COPIED/PASTED, IT IS A SECTION DEDICATED FOR DEBUGGING:

-4. If you get sent to a `BusyBox` shell on reboot, then something in your configuration is wrong.
+   If you get sent to a `BusyBox` shell on reboot, then something in your configuration is wrong.

    Fortunately you can regain access by running the following command ([source](https://unix.stackexchange.com/questions/708445/etc-crypttab-not-updating-in-initramfs#:\~:text=I%20was%20able%20to%20successfully%20boot%20the%20system%20again%20by%20entering%20the%20following%20commands%20at%20the%20BusyBox%20prompt%3A)):